datwiz/ble_multimeter/README.md

 The code uses the excellent [Bleak](https://bleak.readthedocs.io/en/latest/) cross-platform bluetooth library, but only executed on MacOS.
 You're mileage may vary.

-The product includes a Windows only app and iPhone App, but this connects on MacOS abd provides more control over data collection and analysis.
+The device includes a Windows only app and iPhone App, but this connects on MacOS abd provides more control over data collection and analysis.
 The driving objective is to progress the software to a package that can be used for realtime visualisation, probably with the help of a timeseries database.